 The Fellowships in Teaching & Academic Development are part of an institutional development structure to encourage a greater number of faculty to focus on advancing university-wide enhancement in teaching and learning through strategic policy/practice-based research.
-The fellowships offer a mechanism to reward individuals for these contributions.
+The fellowships offer a mechanism to recognise and reward individuals for these contributions.
 Fellows are selected through a competitive process.

 The fellowship scheme aims to identify and develop faculty with both the pedagogic expertise and the leadership capacity to effect transformational change in teaching, learning and assessment practices both in discipline-specific areas and thematically, across the institution.

 The work of the Fellows in Teaching and Academic Development is focused in areas of strategic importance to the university and is informed by a scholarly approach to the enhancement of teaching and learning and UCD’s curricular structures and practices.

 Fellowship activities are informed by international research and experts in the field.

 Two Fellowship research teams were formed to focus on university-wide enhancement in teaching and learning through strategic policy and practice-based research on two very different themes:

 Their action research project focused on leveraging the VLE (Brightspace) to develop students’ metacognitive skills.
 Metacognition (or thinking about thinking) is an essential skill for both effective critical thinking and lifelong learning.
 However, there is uncertainty around how to use the online environment to effectively develop students’ metacognitive skills.
 The fellows undertook a comprehensive literature review and from this they created their metacognition design framework to support the development of metacognitive skills using a hybrid approach of face to face and online learning.